datonic/hub/docs/ROADMAP.md

 - [ ] Create a Catalog of existing datasets
 - [ ] Make datasets retrievable via gateways
 - [ ] Make datasets retrievable via IPFS with `fsspec`
+- [ ] Early community reach out to look for potential datasets to package and collaborate on

 ### 0.2